JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_README.md

 ### Counting Reads

-The resulting bam files could also then be used as input into subread's *featureCounts* function *The unstranded option is generally used but this can be altered by changing -s 1 if the stranded option was used in the mapping steps above*
+The resulting bam files can also then be used as input into subread's *featureCounts* function *The unstranded option is generally used but this can be altered by changing -s 1 if the stranded option was used in the mapping steps above*

 *featurecounts.sbatch*